Vyral/kwasi-bowie/_posts/2020-09-18-can-you-take-this-2-question-survey.md

 Are you thinking of buying or selling a home but feel that something’s holding you back?
 After months of social distancing, more and more people want to move, but not everyone thinks they can.

 I’m interested to know about the obstacles you’re facing and how I can point you in the right direction of someone who can help.
-Follow[this link](https://forms.gle/EYiwShPRw6vZRRn3A)to answer a two-question survey so I can start helping.
+Follow [this link](https://forms.gle/EYiwShPRw6vZRRn3A) to answer a two-question survey so I can start helping.
 To learn more, watch my short video above.